FAQ

 Does BAA pay for towing or storage?

-BAA will pay up to $1300.00 for accident related towing and/or storage charges and up to $10,000.00 for trucks and heavy trailers.
+BAA will pay up to $1300.00 for towing and/or storage charges directly related to the accident and up to $15,000.00 per incident, per unit, for trucks and heavy trailers.
 This applies to all vehicles enrolled in BAA.
 Please include towing and/or storage invoices when report your loss, or later if not currently available.

 Can I access my account info online.